 - 4.1 The NPPF states that amendments to Green Belt boundaries "should have regard to their intended permanence in the long term, so that they should be capable of enduring beyond the plan period" (NPPF 2012, paragraph 83). - 4.2 Paragraph 85 (of the 2012 NPPF) allows for plans to identify areas of safeguarded land between the urban area and the Green Belt in order to meet longer term development needs but making it clear that safeguarded land is not allocated for development at the present time. - 4.3 The approach to include safeguarded land appears to be consistent with the provisions in national policy.
-The area identified in Policy SS3 and on the Policies Map includes a relatively large area of land at East Washington and a smaller area which lies immediately adjacent to the Housing Growth Area at East Springwell (HGA2). - 4.4 Whilst our Client welcomes the release of land in both HGA2 and SS3 (South of Springwell) from the Green Belt, it is considered that it would be a logical approach to extend the proposed allocation HGA2 to allow a holistic and comprehensive development for delivery within the plan period.
-The technical work commissioned by our Client demonstrates that both parcels can deliver approximately 140 dwellings and provides an opportunity to address the pent-up demand in the sub area by allocating an increased site area for delivery in the plan period.
-This is set out further in the Matter 7 hearing statement.
+The area identified in Policy SS3 and on the Policies Map includes a relatively large area of land at East Washington and a smaller area which lies immediately adjacent to the Housing Growth Area at East Springwell (HGA2). - 4.4 The proposed allocation of HGA4 (North of Usworth Hall) represents a partial extent of the land available for development.
+Whilst our Client strongly supports the release of HGA4 from the Green Belt, it is considered that the site in Policy HGA4 could be extended to include the additional land for delivery in the plan period.
+The completed technical work demonstrates that the wider 18ha site is deliverable and could provide around 340 homes within the plan period.
+This minor modification to the Green Belt boundary will also ensure it is defined using a physical feature which is readily recognisable as per the requirements of NPPF (2012) paragraph 85. - 4.5 If the approach to extend the allocation of HGA4 is not supported, it is considered that the additional land within the control of our Client immediately north of the HGA4 could be included as safeguarded land.